alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 ### Configuration Variables ###

-These are set in `RatAttack.startup` and can be overridden from your profile if you have included RatAttack.
+There are a bunch of configuration variables.
+You should not overwrite those manually, instead use the provided commands in the `_configuration` section!

 * `EDDI.quietMode` (boolean): whether or not to set EDDI to quite mode.
 Default: true.
+* `EDDI.useEddiForVoice` (boolean): whether to use the EDDI plugin to handle text-to-speech over VoiceAttacks built-in speech function.
+Default: false.
 * `Elite.pasteKey` (string): the key used for pasting into Elite.
 On QWERTY this is `v`.
 Default: `v`.
+* `RatAttack.announceNearestCMDR` (boolean): whether or not to automatically announce your nearest CMDR to a case.
+Requires the `elite-scripts` Python scripts.
+Will probably break in creative ways if you don’t have them and turn it on anyway.
+Default: false.
+* `RatAttack.announcePlatform` (boolean): whether or not to announce the case’s platform by default.
+Useful to set if you are active on more than one platform.
+Even with this off, you will still be warned when you open a case that is _not_ on one of your platforms.
+Default: false.
+* `RatAttack.CMDRs` (string): list of your CMDR names, delimited by spaces.
+If your names include spaces, you will have to put them in quotes.
+Default: “"J Jora Jameson" NameWithNoSpace”.
 * `RatAttack.confirmCalls` (boolean): whether VoiceAttack should ask you before posting to #fuelrats to make sure there hasn’t been an error in voice recognition and you accidentally post the wrong thing.
 Default: true.
+* `RatAttack.autoCloseCase` (boolean): whether or not to automatically close an open rat case on calling “fuel+”.
+Default: false.
 * `RatAttack.onDuty` (boolean): whether or not you are currently on rat duty.
   Default: true.
-* `RatAttack.autoCloseCase` (boolean): whether or not to automatically close an open rat case on calling “fuel+”.
-Default: false.
 * `RatAttack.platforms` (string): the platforms you want to be informed of incoming cases for.
 If you are on console, you can still have VoiceAttack running on the PC that you are using for IRC and handle calls and stuff using voice!
 Delimited by whatever you want.
 Can include “PC”, “XB”, “PS4”.
   Default: “PC”.
-* `RatAttack.platformAnnouncements` (boolean): whether or not to announce the case’s platform by default.
-Useful to set if you are active on more than one platform.
-Even with this off, you will still be warned when you open a case that is _not_ on one of your platforms.
-Default: false.
-* `RatAttack.useEddiForVoice` (boolean): whether to use the EDDI plugin to handle text-to-speech over VoiceAttacks built-in speech function.
-Default: false.
-* `RatAttack.announceNearestCMDR` (boolean): whether or not to automatically announce your nearest CMDR to a case.
-Requires the `elite-scripts` Python scripts.
-Will probably break in creative ways if you don’t have them and turn it on anyway.
-Default: false.
-* `RatAttack.CMDRs` (string): list of your CMDR names, delimited by spaces.
-If your names include spaces, you will have to put them in quotes.
-Default: “"J Jora Jameson" NameWithNoSpace”.
 * `python.scriptPath` (string): the path you put the Python scripts in.
 Default:
   “{VA_DIR}\Sounds\scripts”.